Arko2016/Learning-FastAPI-ML/FastAPI_concepts.md

     - Auto-generated interactive documentation
     - Seamless integration with modern MLOps/DevOps ecosystem (Docker, Kubernetes, ML libraries)

+*Note:*
-*Note:* If we want to activate virtual environment in VSCode, first set the following command:
+If we want to activate virtual environment in VSCode, first set the following command:
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
-then, to activate the virtual environment, type below command:
+then, to activate the virtual environment, type below commands:
+1. python -m venv myenv <or whatever name you want to call your virtual environment>
-.\myenv\Scripts\activate
+2. .\myenv\Scripts\activate

+Do the above steps before starting a project to avoid problems